 Event Correlation, powered by AIOps

 The typical enterprise has invested in 15 or more observability and monitoring tools.
-These tools provide their IT Ops, NOC, DevOps and SRE teams deep visibility into critical applications, systems and infrastructure, both on-prem and in the cloud.
+These tools were designed to provide IT Ops, NOC, DevOps and SRE teams visibility into critical applications, systems and infrastructure, both on-prem and in the cloud.

 Disparate data, manual aggregation

-For enterprises, critical operational data (e.g. monitoring, change and topology) is distributed across dozens of siloed tools.
+For enterprises, critical operational data is distributed across dozens of siloed tools.
 Without a solution in place that can aggregate this data, teams are forced to constantly switch between those tools, and make sense of it manually.

 Inability to make sense of the data without experts

-Different tools use highly distinct formats and terminology to describe the same IT components.
-This makes it very hard for operators to consume their data in a consistent manner, and even harder to glean valuable insight from this data.
+Different tools use distinct formats and terminology to describe the same IT components.
+This makes it difficult for operators to consume their data in a consistent manner, and almost impossible to glean valuable insight.

 Lack of cross-stack visibility and context

-Because monitoring tools are siloed from each other, it is difficult to connect the meta-data from one data stream (such as: location, store, datacenter, business service, etc.) with the meta-data of other data streams.
+Monitoring tools are siloed from each other, making it difficult to connect the meta-data from one data stream with the meta-data from other data streams.
 This inability to connect the dots leads to limited visibility into the scope of incidents and outages, and their root cause.
-The result: costly and frustrating human interactions as different operators and team members try to decide what’s impacted and what to focus on next.
+The result: costly and frustrating human interactions as different operators and team members try to determine what has been impacted and what to focus on next.

 Manual reporting and analysis of IT operational performance

-To report on IT Ops data, many enterprises rely on error-prone, manually updated spreadsheets or general-purpose reporting tools that require extensive customization.
-Or, they rely on homegrown/custom IT Ops reporting tools that are expensive and time-consuming to build and maintain.
-This makes it very hard for enterprises to track, measure and subsequently improve critical IT Ops KPIs and metrics.
+Many enterprises rely on error-prone, manually updated spreadsheets or general purpose reporting tools that require extensive customization to report on IT Ops data.
+Other organizations rely on homegrown/custom IT Ops reporting tools that are expensive and time-consuming to build and maintain.
+These manual, homegrown reporting systems make it expensive and nearly impossible for enterprises to track, measure and improve critical IT Ops KPIs and metrics in a timely manner.

 Using 50+ out-of-the-box integrations and powerful REST APIs for monitoring alerts, changes and topology, BigPanda can collect and aggregate data from all monitoring, change and topology tools in real-time.